ibm-cloud-docs/sell/software-versions.md

 ## Add a version of Helm chart
 {: #add-version-helm}

 This process is for adding a new version.
-If you would like to deploy your existing version to a new target, see [Deploying a Helm chart to a new target](/docs/sell?topic=sell-helm-target-new).
+If you want to deploy your existing version to a new target, see [Deploying a Helm chart to a new target](/docs/sell?topic=sell-helm-target-new).

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **My products**.
 1. Select your product, and select **Software**.